Parks & Recreation Administration

 1. Boys Ranch Park & Activity Center | 2801 Forest Ridge Dr.

 This 68-acre city park is the jewel of the Bedford Parks system.
 The park has a small urban lake with a spray fountain, a 4/10th of a mile jogging path around the lake, three youth baseball fields, three youth soccer fields, two sand volleyball courts, 6 lighted recreational tennis courts and the home of Bedford's "Splash", a premier aquatic facility.
-The "BRAC" offers classrooms for rental use, a fitness room, restroom and shower facility, a game room and a common entry for the pool and center.
+The "BRAC" offers classrooms for rental use, a fitness room, restroom and shower facility, and a game room.
 In addition, there are picnic tables, grills, two practice soccer / baseball fields and three covered pavilions.
-Other features include security lighting around the lake, a physically challenged playground, shuffleboard court, a swing set by the large pavilion, fencing around the soccer fields, a roller hockey court and a fishing pier.
+Other features include security lighting around the lake, a physically challenged playground, a swing set by the large pavilion, fencing around the soccer fields, a roller hockey court and a fishing pier.

 This 11-acre park features two 300-foot softball fields with lights, electronic scoreboards, and two youth soccer fields.
 Other features include two covered awnings, the Parks Department's Tree Farm, fencing around the soccer field and windscreens for outfield fencing.